Skip to main content

 Download the data for this chart in CSV format

-Between 1992 and 2000 inclusive, the annual mean PM10 concentration at urban background sites rapidly decreased by an average of 1.7 µg/m3 each year.
-This is likely a consequence of the large reduction in emissions of PM10 over the same period in the UK (reduction in the burning of coal and improved emission standards for transport and industrial processes).
+Between 1992 and 2000 inclusive, the annual mean PM10 concentration at urban background stations decreased by an average of 1.7 µg/m3 each year.
+This reduction could be a consequence of the large reduction in emissions of PM10 over the same period in the UK.

-Between 2000 and 2006 the annual mean concentration fluctuated with no clear trend, and this was observed at most monitoring sites across the UK.
-Emissions of PM10 in the UK were still decreasing over this period but the reductions were largely driven by changes to the fuels used for energy generation which mainly occurs outside of urban areas and therefore may have had a minimal impact on urban air quality.
+Between 2000 and 2006, the annual mean concentration fluctuated with no clear trend.
+Emissions of PM10 in the UK and Europe were still decreasing over this period, but the reductions were largely driven by changes to the fuels used for energy generation which may have a minimal impact on urban air quality.

 Concentrations of PM10 at the roadside remained relatively stable between 2015 and 2019 before falling slightly in 2020 to 16.3 µg/m3.
-Since then concentrations have remained below pre-2020 levels, despite rising slightly in 2022.
-The mean concentration at the roadside in 2023 was 15.2 µg/m3, the lowest recorded.
+Since then, concentrations have remained below pre-2020 levels, despite rising slightly in 2022.
+Concentrations in 2024 were 14.7 µg/m3, which was the lowest levels on record.
+In 2025, roadside concentrations were slightly higher, as for urban background concentrations above.

-The annual mean PM10 concentration is greater at roadside sites compared to urban background sites.
-This is likely due to the contribution of PM10 emissions from road transport sources, predominantly from non-exhaust sources (brakes, tyres and road wear), as well as the impact of resuspension due to vehicle movements.
-In earlier years, the PM10 emissions from vehicle exhausts were higher, but these have reduced over time, which would have contributed towards the reduction in the difference between urban background and roadside concentrations over time.
+The annual mean PM10 concentration in 2025 is greater at roadside stations compared to urban background stations.
+This is most likely due to the contribution of PM10 emissions from road transport sources, predominantly from non-exhaust sources (brakes, tyres and road wear), as well as the impact of resuspension of PM in the air due to vehicle movements.

-The PM2.5 index shows the annual mean, averaged over all sites that had annual data capture greater than or equal to 75 per cent.
-The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside sites and urban background sites.
-The interval for roadside sites narrows over time because of an increase in the number of monitoring sites and a reduction in the variation between annual means for PM2.5 measured at roadside sites.
-Annual means for individual sites can be found in the PM2.5 statistical tables that accompany this report.
+The PM2.5 index shows the annual mean, averaged over all included stations that had annual data capture greater than or equal to 75 per cent.
+The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside stations and urban background stations.
+The interval for roadside stations narrows over time because of an increase in the number of monitoring stations and a reduction in the variation between annual means for PM2.5 measured at roadside stations.
+Annual means for individual stations can be found in the PM2.5 statistical tables that accompany this report.

 View the data for this chart